kashsuks/nestualize/site/developers.md

 You clearly know what you're doing (hopefully) and if you see an issue that I missed, a bug, an improvement, anything that could be fixed, you are free to contribute to this project.

 Here is some context on how this project works file by file.

+## Documentation

+The documentation, the exact file that you are reading now is built using [MkDocs](https://www.mkdocs.org/).
+Its a Jekyll theme that I've been using for over a year on almost every project.
+Its simple, looks good, and is (somewhat) customizable.